hyleung/docker-gh-pages/README.md

 This Docker image can be used to serve or export a [Jekyll](http://jekyllrb.com)-based [GitHub Pages](https://pages.github.com) site.

+The image can be found [here](https://hub.docker.com/r/hyleung/gh-pages/) on Docker Hub.

+To pull the image down:

+    docker pull hyleung/gh-pages

 ## Usage
 You'll use a volume mount (`-v`) to mount the Jekyll source director into the Docker container volume (`/gh-pages`) and run the container with either: